 If nothing else, Freeware Java gives you source code access to quite a few well written Java applets and Java application examples.
 I’d recommend you go straight to the applets page to check out the source for chat rooms, games, website scripts and more.

 Java Galaxy is another internet database with hundreds of applications and games complete with free source codes for your learning pleasure.
 The difference between Java Galaxy and some of the other source code databases in this article is that Java Galaxy source codes are smaller and simpler–the programs aren’t as complex.
 I would recommend that if you’re a new Java programmer looking for simple examples, you check this site out before the others.

 If you’re only about the source code itself, then just go straight to that page.
-However, feel free to take a look at some of the other interesting features that Java Galaxy has to offer, such as sample interview questions for java developers, or a practice test for the SCJP exam.
+However, feel free to take a look at some of the other interesting features that Java Galaxy has to offer, such as sample interview questions [No Longer Available] for java developers, or a practice test for the SCJP exam.

 Java2s is a relatively popular resource for Java developers because it contains a useful database of example code for different aspects of the Java language.
 An aspiring coder would be hard pressed to find something java related that isn’t contained somewhere in the Java2s website.
 One valuable resource that the site offers is a very structured Java Tutorial section which especially centers on file I/O and Swing, but has a section on almost everything.

 Caution; this site doesn’t have any eye candy or pretty flashing lights that many websites today thrive off of–you can expect a practical, organized java resource and nothing else.
 While the site is not 100% dedicated to program source codes, I decided to include it because it still offers a large amount of code, but in a structured and ordered manner that I found extremely helpful.